barrymcandrews/aurora-server/README.md

 ### Installation

-To use and contribute to this project clone it directly from this repository:
+To install the server from source, first clone the repository:

 ```
 #HTTP